Rukhmabai: "Restitution of conjugal rights" case by Bhikaji

-In March 1884, Bhikaji sent a legal notice to Sakharam Arjun via his lawyers Chalk and Walker, asking him to desist preventing Rukhmabai from joining him.
+In March 1884, Bhikaji sent a legal notice to Sakharam Arjun via his lawyers Chalk and Walker, asking him to desist from preventing Rukhmabai from joining him.
 Eventually Sakharam Arjun sought legal help and via lawyers Payne-Gilbert, and Sayani provided grounds for Rukhmabai's refusal to join Bhikaji.

 In 1885, the case of Bhikaji seeking "restitution of conjugal rights" titled "Bhikaji vs. Rukhmabai, 1885" came up for hearing and the judgement was passed by Justice Robert Hill Pinhey.
 Pinhey stated that English precedents on restitution did not apply to the case as the English law applied to consenting adults.
 He also found fault with the English law cases and found no precedent in Hindu law.
 He declared that Rukhmabai had been wed in her "helpless infancy" and that he could not compel a young lady.
 Justice Pinhey retired soon after.
 In 1886, the case was brought up for retrial.
 Rukhmabai's counsels included J.D.
 Inverarity Jr. and Kashinath Trimbak Telang.
 The case drew criticisms from various sections of the society, in some cases claims that the law did not respect the sanctity of Hindu customs.
 Specifically, criticism of Justice Pinhey's decision came from the Native Opinion, an Anglo-Marathi weekly run by Vishwanath Narayan Mandlik (1833–89) who supported Bhikaji.
 A Pune weekly run by Balgangadhar Tilak, the Mahratta, wrote that Justice Pinhey did not understand the spirit of Hindu laws and that he sought reforms by "violent means".
 In the meantime, a series of articles appearing before and during the trial, in the Times of India penned under the pseudonym a Hindu Lady also caused public reactions.
 Later on it was revealed that the author was none other than Rukhmabai.
 The public debate revolved around multiple points of contention - Hindu versus English Law, reform from the inside versus outside and whether ancient customs deserved respect or not.
 The first appeal against the case was made on 18 March 1886 and was upheld by Chief Justice Sir Charles Sargent and Justice L.H.
 Bayley.
 On 4 March 1887, Justice Farran, using interpretations of Hindu laws, ordered Rukhmabai to "go live with her husband or face six months of imprisonment".
 Rukhmabai responded that she would rather face imprisonment than obey the verdict.
 This resulted in further upheaval and social debate.
 Balgangadhar Tilak wrote in the Kesari that Rukhmabai's defiance was the result of an English education and declared that Hinduism was in danger.
 On the other hand, Max Müller responded writing that the legal route was not the solution to the problem of Rukhmabai's case and that it was Rukhmabai's education that had made her the best judge of her own choices.